Innovative design study into sustainable options for Chemelot’s cooling and process water

 ‘If we want to keep the water production at the right level and monitor it properly, this will require changes and innovation’, says Arjen van Nieuwenhuijzen, Chief Technology Officer Renewable Energy, Water and Resources for Witteveen+Bos.
 ‘To achieve this, we need to collaborate, form partnerships and adopt new ways of thinking and acting.
 Because only if we start reasoning differently, challenging each other and allowing for surprising applications and innovative techniques can we offer solutions to combat the ever more urgent water stress.
 Circular thinking and circular design in particular are essential here.
 The study will also address stakeholder interests, environmental aspects, social impact and the legal scope.
 Without legal coverage and social acceptance, any technical design is useless.
 The design study is being carried out using an innovative integrated design method developed by Witteveen+Bos based on seven sustainable design principles.
 We expect this innovative design study to offer valuable insights into the possibilities that can help us achieve these goals.’

-For more information on the seven sustainable design principles, you can watch https://vimeo.com/208119433
+For more information you can watch a video on our seven sustainable design principles.